 No long-term contract needed

 Lightspeed Retail is an expansive solution to retail point of sale.
 The advanced POS system runs from an iPad or desktop computer and can integrate with Lightspeed’s own ecommerce platform, additional apps and add-ons to enhance the in-store service – and of course the backend analytics and management functions.

 Round the clock (except for holidays), you can call or message customer support.
 Every new customer gets a personalised onboarding session, and there are plenty of online resources and tutorials to support your business.

 Pricing starts at £69 per month for each store location if opting to pay yearly.
 There’s also an option to pay monthly, which will cost more.
 All plans can be cancelled any time, although if you have paid for a year upfront, this won’t be refundable.
 Lightspeed offers a range of add-on options, which are paid for in addition to the main POS plan.

 Since Lightspeed is cloud-based, the POS features are meant to be used whilst connected to the internet.
 For card payments, the system can be integrated with iZettle Reader and Barclaycard card machines.

 The Lightspeed EPOS interface is generally user-friendly, but can sometimes be more advanced than intuitive i.e. you may rely on user guides to understand certain features.
 The features are most comprehensive for inventory and vendor management.

 How do I learn more?
 On their website, you can book a demo or sign up for a free 14-day trial allowing you access to the POS app.

-Square Point of Sale – best free POS system
+3. Square Point of Sale – best free EPOS software in UK

 Works online only